richardonichol/rails5-exercise/README.md

 New Feature Notes
 -----------------

 My first observation is that the chief engineers large number of todos and items means we need to consider performance implications carefully.
-Specifically we need to avoid N+1s when listing todos and make sure todos and items tables are indexed properly.
+Specifically we need to avoid N+1s when listing todos and make sure todos and items tables are indexed properly. todos already does have an index on item_id so we do not have to be concerned about indexes at this stage.

 There are a few ways to implement this new feature: